 In other places the unusual situation was grasped to bring windfall profits, when country inns and entire hotels began taking single-family “exclusive use” bookings at high room rates, up to $38,000 per day: “These destinations include Hudson Valley and the Catskills, which are near New York; Sonoma and Napa, near San Francisco; and rural mountain spots within driving distance of Denver.”
 Real estate markets suddenly began to pick up pace in places that had been in the doldrums at least since the 2008 recession.
 All these forms of tourism mobilities remake space, scale, and power, as Córdoba Azcárate argues of tourism in the Yucatan peninsula, and are thus implicated in reproducing uneven geographies.

 The pandemic-related imposition of new regimes of travel surveillance intensifies and deepens these patterns of uneven freedom of mobility.
 The global circulation of elites today is already governed through an existing infrastructure of privatized corridors of privileged mobility including fast access “Global Entry” lanes at airports, various classes of membership and privileges for airline members’ clubs, gated and exclusive resorts, private jet travel, and even the protection of wealth in offshore tax havens that offer residency and citizenship options to investors (Birtchnell and Caletrio 2014; Urry 2014b).
-Exclusive means of mobility also support spatial development with gated enclaves, highrise towers, sanitized pseudo-urban tourist zones, all-inclusive resorts with private beaches, spectacles of consumer capitalism, and eco-resorts that are off limits to locals (Birtchnell and Caletrio 2014; Sheller 2009a, 2009b).
+Exclusive means of mobility also support spatial development with gated enclaves, high-rise towers, sanitized pseudo-urban tourist zones, all-inclusive resorts with private beaches, spectacles of consumer capitalism, and eco-resorts that are off limits to locals (Birtchnell and Caletrio 2014; Sheller 2009a, 2009b).
 Under the conditions of pandemic mobility control these gated spaces are especially exclusive, with the capacity to protect the wealthy from the potentially infected masses, while many tourism workers are evicted from urban centers and sent back to their rural or otherwise distant homes.
 At the same time, political leaders have been quick to demonize urban communities, starved from green spaces, from heading to packed tourist hotspots and beaches as irresponsible in a reverse of the class-warfare when lock-downs have been repealed.

 There is a management of mobilities, as William Walters writes, “not a generalized immobilization but a strategic application of immobility to specific cases coupled with the production of (certain kinds of) mobility” (Walters cited in Kotef 2015: 145).
 We may have entered a new era of heavily controlled movement, governed by security regimes, biogovernance, and extreme biopolitics.
 The Covid-19 pandemic has brought with it the prospect of greater biometric surveillance, biophysical testing regimes to pass through borders, self-registration into contact-tracing technologies and regimens, and the idea of developing some kind of ‘immunity passports’ that would potentially be registered into a global database for tracking of mobilities.
 Rob Kitchin has suggested 5 primary responses in surveillant technologies that involve trying to trace, fix, follow and manage the (im)mobilities of populations, ranging from (1) ‘quarantine enforcement/travel permission’; (2) ‘contact tracing’ (3) ‘pattern and flow modelling’; (4) ‘social distancing and movement monitoring’; and (5) ‘symptom tracking’ (Kitchin 2020: 2).
 Google, Palantir and other purveyors of big data services have led the way in their ‘mobility’ technologies.
 The body is ever more deeply implicated into these processes, not just at the scale of the fingerprint or the iris, but now the microscopic scale of microbial immunology.